-I currently work as an organisational psychologist for Isavia.
-Isavia operates Keflavík International Airport, the Icelandic domestic airports and is the air navigation service provider (ANS) for flights over the North-Atlantic Ocean, Iceland and Greenland.
+I currently work as an organisational psychologist for the ANS division of Isavia.
+Isavia is the air navigation service provider (ANS) for flights over the North-Atlantic Ocean, Iceland and Greenland as well as providing tower services for Keflavik, Reykjavík and Akureyri airports.

 My focus lies in psychological assessment of applicants and employee metrics.
 I believe it is necessary to not only review the effectiveness of selection tests (e.g. calculating their predictive power) but also consider how cost-effective they are for the organisation.
 Psychometric tools can be incredibly powerful and profitable for an organisation - but only if used correctly.

-My tasks are spectacularly varied and include psychological testing of applicants, interviewing applicants, line manager coaching and development, employee surveys (for Isavia and its subsidiaries Duty Free and Tern Systems), L&D metrics, performance appraisal systems, hiring efficacy calculations, employer desirability metrics, quality of HR service surveys, HRIS use and data analysis, psychosocial risk assessments, psychological first aid, shift effect calculations and internal HR policy review.
+My tasks include psychological testing of applicants, interviewing applicants, line manager coaching and development, L&D metrics, HRIS use and data analysis, psychosocial risk assessments, psychological first aid, shift effect calculations and long-term staffing plans.

 - Project lead in selecting the first ever Greenlandic air traffic controllers for Kangerlussuaq airport (TWR and APP).
 This was a joint project between Isavia and Mittarfeqarfiit in January 2017.

-- Project lead on selecting the Icelandic air traffic controllers students in 2014 - 2016 (TWR, APP and ACP/ACS).
+- Project lead on selecting the Icelandic air traffic controllers students in 2014 - 2017 (TWR, APP and ACP/ACS).
 This intense application procedure involves a variety of psychometric tests, a work sample exercise, a psychological interview and oral language proficiency exams.
-This was repeated once a year.
+This is repeated once a year.